euroscipy/euroscipy_proceedings/papers/verschelde/verschelde.rst

 size can be adjusted as needed in an application that plots solution trajectories.

-Another (future) application of phcpy is a web interface, such at https://kepler.math.uic.edu (beta version) presented by Xiangcheng Yu at the SIAM AG 2013 conference in the first week of August 2013.
+Another (future) application of phcpy is a web interface, such as at https://kepler.math.uic.edu (beta version) presented by Xiangcheng Yu at the SIAM AG 2013 conference in the first week of August 2013.